blank71/bigul-nix-flake/README.md

 ```
 cabal install BiGUL --allow-newer=base
 ```
 instead.
-If there are no major changes, BiGUL should still compile.
+If there are no major changes to the API of GHC, BiGUL should still compile.

 The most recent development version (with changes not yet released to Hackage) is maintained in the `master` branch.
 To install the development version, first clone this git repository, and then invoke `cabal install` under the `Haskell/` subdirectory of the local copy of the repository:
 ```